 Which is why Paul’s final message to his protege Timothy is so poignant.
 In 2 Timothy, Paul knows he is at the end of his ministry.
 He tells him in 1 Tim 4:6 that “the time of [his] departure has come.”

-And Paul knows firsthand that the church is full of people who won’t endure sound doctrine, and are not interested in truth.
+Paul knew firsthand that the church is full of people who won’t endure sound doctrine, and are not interested in truth.
 Long before there were social media algorithms that would populate your feed only with people who believed all the same things you did; and long before there were entire news networks dedicated to reinforcing whatever worldview their audience already had; Paul knew there would come a day in which people would be as eager as Ahab was to surround themselves with pastors and pundits who would tickle their itching ears.

 They would tell them what they wanted to hear.
 They would confirm all their biases, reinforce all their prejudices, and coddle them in all their opinions, no matter how wrong they were.